NarsU-Githbb/cypher-tool/README.md

 How does it work:

-1. Clone the depository writing "git clone https://gitea.kood.tech/brunozambrano/cypher.git" into the terminal.
+1. Clone the depository.

-2. Go to the depository directory called cypher & write "go run ." to use the tool.
+2. Go to the depository directory called cypher-tool & write "go run ." to use the tool.

 3. You can first choose to ether decrypt or encrypt your text